 Yes, we have a Google map set up for you:

 a.Transfer my registration to another person?
 Sorry, No

 c.Defer my entry to the following year?
 Sorry No

 d.Let someone else run with my bib?
 Sorry, No

 Finish Line Questions

-Yes, but you have to be there yourself to get the t-shirt.
-We don’t mail t-shirts and we will hand just one t-shirt to each runner.
+Yes, but you have to be there yourself to get the hat or t-shirt.
+We don’t mail hats or t-shirts and we will hand just one hat or t-shirt to each runner.

 YES and top three men and women overall and age groups get special prizes.

 yes, we have a huge tent with food to aid in your post race recovery.